 “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost.”
 (14)

 It is plain that the people must first be taught.
 When they understand and believe, then they are baptized.
-The baptism is merely the outward fulfillment of this inward belief.
+The baptism is merely the outward fulfilment of this inward belief.
 Paul understood this principle, and said:

 “Christ sent me not to baptize, but to preach the gospel: …” (15)